Stranded (2024)

 Networked multiplayer

-Stranded was a semester-long project for an advanced computer science class, which gave us the time to shoot for a few ambitious features.
-I designed and pitched the original idea, and two of the reasons I believe it was selected were the cohesive vision and the innovative use of multiplayer collaboration.
-In the game, players simultaneously control different stations on the same spaceship, and rapdily swap between them to keep all the systems running.
-For example, one player might detemine how fast the spaceship's engines thrust while the other player controls its steering, then that same player might swap to the shield station to block an incoming asteroid.
-Implementing this multiplayer functionality, however, proved to be a much more intensive task than simply describing it.
+Players simultaneously control different stations on the same spaceship, and rapidly swap between them to keep all systems running.
+For example, one player might determine how fast the spaceship's engines thrust while the other player controls its steering, then the first player might swap to the shield station to block an incoming asteroid.
+Given the timeframe, this type of multiplayer functionality was very ambitious but we were ultimately successful.